raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 less than ten seconds this is an error and the client MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).

+When a client is sending its second and subsequent Keepalive Session Signaling request to the server, the client SHOULD continue to request its preferred values each time.
+This allows flexibility, so that if conditions change during the lifefime of a session, the server can adapt its responses to better fit the client's needs.

 The Keepalive TLV (1) has similar intent to the EDNS(0) TCP Keepalive Option {{!RFC7828}}.
 A client/server pair that supports Session Signaling MUST NOT use the